nebari-dev/nebari/docs/source/admin_guide/upgrade.md

 For CI/CD (GitHub/GitLab) workflows, then as well as generating the updated qhub-config.yaml files as above, you will also need to regenerate the workflow files based on the latest qhub version's templates.

-With the newly-upgraded qhub-config.yaml file, run:
+With the newly upgraded `qhub-config.yaml` file, run:

 ```shell
 qhub render -c qhub-config.yaml